ad3ller/pypositronium/README.rst

 Some of the example notebooks use `smtools <https://github.com/ad3ller/Stark-map-tools>`_.

-And finally, clone the souce code and then install the package using setuptools.
+Finally, clone the souce code and then install the package using setuptools.

 .. code-block:: bash